llmeval/LLMEval-Fair/README.md

 ## 📚 Benchmark Content and Format

-LLMEval-3 focuses on evaluating professional knowledge capabilities, covering 13 academic disciplines as defined by the Ministry of Education: Philosophy, Economics, Law, Education, Literature, History, Science, Engineering, Agriculture, Medicine, Military Science, Management, and Arts.
+LLMEval-Fair focuses on evaluating professional knowledge capabilities, covering 13 academic disciplines as defined by the Ministry of Education: Philosophy, Economics, Law, Education, Literature, History, Science, Engineering, Agriculture, Medicine, Military Science, Management, and Arts.
 It includes over 50 sub-disciplines and a total of approximately 200,000 standardized generative question-answering items (we will continue to expand the question bank to 1 million).

 <div align="center">
 <img src=".\pic\subjects.PNG" alt="Academic Disciplines Coverage" style="zoom:80%;" />
 </div>

 Question sources mainly include **undergraduate homework**, **undergraduate mid-term and final exams**, and **graduate entrance exams**.
-To prevent large models from being exposed to a significant portion of the evaluation data during pre-training, LLMEval-3 sources its questions from non-public channels where possible.
+To prevent large models from being exposed to a significant portion of the evaluation data during pre-training, LLMEval-Fair sources its questions from non-public channels where possible.
 The data is in PDF and Word formats, which undergo OCR and data cleaning before being formatted.
 A standardized interface is provided for different question types to enable a fully automated process for the models under test.

-Unlike other knowledge benchmarks that use a multiple-choice format, LLMEval-3 treats all questions as **generative knowledge question-answering**.
+Unlike other knowledge benchmarks that use a multiple-choice format, LLMEval-Fair treats all questions as **generative knowledge question-answering**.
 It includes a variety of formats such as short answer, calculation, true/false, analysis, and essay questions.
-Compared to standardized multiple-choice questions, the generative format used in LLMEval-3 better reflects real-world user needs and the language capabilities of the models.
+Compared to standardized multiple-choice questions, the generative format used in LLMEval-Fair better reflects real-world user needs and the language capabilities of the models.

 ## 🔬 Methodology

 ### Evaluation Pipeline

-Preventing cheating is a key consideration for LLMEval-3.
+Preventing cheating is a key consideration for LLMEval-Fair.
 Existing public benchmarks suffer from test set leakage, which can lead to unfair practices like "leaderboard hacking" or score inflation.
-In LLMEval-3, each participating system must complete 1,000 questions randomly sampled from the total question bank. **For models from the same institution, we ensure that the questions are not repeated in subsequent evaluations**.
+In LLMEval-Fair, each participating system must complete 1,000 questions randomly sampled from the total question bank. **For models from the same institution, we ensure that the questions are not repeated in subsequent evaluations**.
 The evaluation is conducted online, with questions sent sequentially in a single round; the next question is only sent after the previous one has been answered, preventing malicious crawling.

 This round of evaluation uses an automated scoring method, with GPT-4 Turbo as the current evaluation model.
 Each question is scored on a scale of 0-3 points.
 The scoring focuses on the core correctness of the answer and the validity of the explanation, with core correctness being the primary metric.
 The evaluation prompt used is as follows: